MacLoggerDX and WSJT-X

 MacLoggerDX and WSJT-X Setup

 Audio Note: MacLoggerDX can act as a CAT Control bridge between WSJT-X and your Radio - but it does not play an active roll in the passing of Audio modulation data between WSJT-X and your radio - even if the audio is connected through the same USB cable as the CAT control data.
 See your Radio manual and WSJT-X documentation for all Audio settings.
+Some radios use the Mode (ie digital) to determine that the audio modulation should come from the back panel or USB codec instead of the microphone jack.
 The MacLoggerDX Radio prefs include a TX Param popup that lets you choose a Kenwood PTT Audio Routing Parameter (Mic/Data connector).
 If you have more than one radio with an internal USB sound codec plugged into the computer make sure you select the correct one in the WSJT-X Audio settings - they may have the same name.
 In Mojave and later - make sure you allow WSJT-X access to the Microphone in System Preferences/Security & Privacy/Privacy/Microphone.
 You may need to use Audio Midi Setup to change the Audio Device Format popup sample rate.

 WSJT-X Radio Setup